-Teach your child to recognize the signals in his or her body that indicate that a situation is dangerous for him or her and that he or she should avoid it.
+Teach your child to recognize the signals in his or her body that indicate that a situation is potentially dangerous.

 In online gaming as well as on social media, your child must be aware that every virtual friend likes to play as someone who is not necessarily him or her.
 A boy can become a girl, an adult can become a child, ...